kalisio/kargo/README.md

 ## Install kargo

-1. Clone the kargo repository in the directory of your choice
+1. Clone the *kargo* repository in the directory of your choice

 `git clone https://github.com/kalisio/kargo.git`

-1. Create a network kargo
+1. Create a network named *kargo*

 `docker network create kargo`